fidi-tech/dotsight/README.md

 DotSight is under active development.

 - Aug 2023 The data sources, middlewares, and mappers logic are all functional.
 Arbitrary data sources are supported and a collection of default sources is available.
-- Sep 2023 DotSight UI Widgets (existing pipelines visualization)
+- Nov 2023 DotSight UI Widgets (existing pipelines visualization)
 - Q4 2023 DotSight customizable no-code UI
 - Q4 2023 Dockerized Deployment
 - Q4 2023 First developer bounties